workkkfor2012/gemini-coder/README.md

 - TogetherAI

 <small>
-ℹ️ Any custom OpenAI-API compatible provider works with CWC.<br/>
+ℹ️ Any OpenAI-API compatible provider works with CWC.<br/>
 🔒️ API keys are stored securely in the editor's Secret Storage.
 </small>